gruns/blagoblag/content/drafts/telemetry-for-open-source.rst

 Feature usage
 -------------

-Lots of open source projects claim to be targetting "80/20" use cases.
+Lots of open source projects claim to be targeting "80/20" use cases.
 Write 20% of the code, serve 80% of the users.
 However, once again, there's basically never any data to support their ideas about which features users actually need.